developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 <br>

 ### Export Configuration
-Once DataWedge is set up and configured as desired on a device, its settings file can be exported, distributed to other devices, imported automatically and activated immediately (or manually, as above).
+Once DataWedge is set up and configured as desired on a device, its settings file can be exported, distributed to other devices, imported and activated automatically (or imported manually, as above).

 **To Export a DataWedge Configuration file**: